How to Decide Between Urban, Suburban, and Rural Living: A Comprehensive Guide

 What is the difference between urban, suburban, and rural living?

-Urban living means high-density city environments — walkable, car-optional, with dense amenities and smaller living spaces.
-Suburban living means planned residential communities outside city centres — typically single-family homes, car-dependent, with good schools and more space.
-Rural living means low-density areas defined by land, privacy, and distance from urban services — often acreage properties where a car is essential for everything.
-In Metro Detroit, most buyers choose between inner suburbs (Birmingham, Royal Oak) and outer suburbs (Bloomfield Hills, Troy) — the rural vs. urban distinction applies mainly to buyers on the extreme ends of the spectrum.
+Urban living means high-density city environments, walkable, car-optional, with dense amenities and smaller living spaces.
+Suburban living means planned residential communities outside city centres, typically single-family homes, car-dependent, with good schools and more space.
+Rural living means low-density areas defined by land, privacy, and distance from urban services, often acreage properties where a car is essential for everything.
+In Metro Detroit, most buyers choose between inner suburbs (Birmingham, Royal Oak) and outer suburbs (Bloomfield Hills, Troy).
+The rural vs. urban distinction applies mainly to buyers on the extreme ends of the spectrum.

-Which is less densely populated — urban or suburban?
+Which is less densely populated, urban or suburban?

 Is suburban or urban better for families?